Do Our Meetings Just Create More Meetings?

 Do we meet, just so that we can meet again?

-This matters because according to a recent survey by software firm Clarizen, the “average American office worker spends more than nine hours of every week preparing for, or attending, project update meetings.”
+This matters because according to a survey by software firm Clarizen, the “average American office worker spends more than nine hours of every week preparing for, or attending, project update meetings.”

 That’s roughly one fourth of a 40-hour-work-week.
 And as we all know, time is money.